keu/docs/software/install-airgapped.md

 - A VPN (or other means) set up to access, at a minimum, Kubernetes and DNS from inside your VPC.
 - A Helm configuration file for Astronomer named `config.yaml`.
 You can find sample `config.yaml` files in the [AWS](install-aws-standard.md#step-8-configure-your-helm-chart), [Azure](install-azure-standard.md#step-8-configure-your-helm-chart), [GCP](install-gcp-standard.md#step-8-configure-your-helm-chart) standard installation guides.

-## Step 1: Configure a Private Docker Registry
+## Step 1: Configure a private Docker registry

 Astronomer's Docker images are hosted on a public registry which isn't accessible from an airgapped network.
 Therefore, these images must be hosted on a Docker registry accessible from within your own network.
 Every major cloud platform provides its own managed Docker registry service that can be used for this step: